Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

-The No. 7 Ohio State Buckeyes (4-1, 0-0 Big Ten), who have college football's eighth-ranked passing offense, play the Maryland Terrapins (4-1, 0-0 Big Ten) and their 13th-ranked passing attack on Saturday, October 9, 2021.
-The Buckeyes are double-digit, 21-point favorites.
-This game has an over/under of 71 points.
+A pair of the nation's most prolific passing offenses meet when the No. 7 Ohio State Buckeyes (4-1, 0-0 Big Ten) take college football's eighth-ranked passing offense into a matchup with the Maryland Terrapins (4-1, 0-0 Big Ten), who have the No. 13 passing offense, on Saturday, October 9, 2021.
+The Buckeyes are massive, 21-point favorites.
+The total is 71 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.